 Visitors and Employee:

-One of the key carriers of pests inside the facilities are visitors and employees.
-So facilities/organizations must have clear guidelines ( like changing the cloths / Washing hands/cleaning shoes etc.) for visitors and employees and specifically those who are associated close to the manufacturing lines/product storage.
+One of the key carriers of pests inside the facilities is visitors and employees.
+So facilities/organisations must have clear guidelines ( like changing clothes / washing hands/cleaning shoes, etc.) for visitors and employees, and specifically those who are associated with the manufacturing lines/product storage.

 Ikea brand Marshmallow candy